| ISRAEL'SEXPIRED

 of it - the unit to which the man belongs received from the army command an official

+citation for outstanding service.
 When after a three-week total news blackout, the

 UN and International Red Cross officials were allowed to enter Jenin, they were appalled